jest-community/vscode-jest/.github/ISSUE_TEMPLATE.md

 1. `node -v`: [fill]
 1. `npm -v`: [fill]
 1. `npm ls jest` or `npm ls react-scripts` (if you haven’t ejected): [fill]
-1. you vscode-jest settings if customized:
+1. your vscode-jest settings if customized:
     - jest.pathToJest? [fill]
     - jest.pathToConfig? [fill]
     - anything else that you think might be relevant? [fill]